sar9928/stoney-reading-list/README.md

 # stoney-reading-list
-This app is for learning about GraphQL
+This app is for learning about GraphQL through creating authors of books